CS3300Group13/Project2/README.md

 # Install Guide

 - Pre-requisites:
-- - Create a folder called keys that has keys.py file with a variable called OPEN_AI_VAR set to your Open AI API key
+- - Create a file and folder in Project2/pantrypal/keys/keys.py with a variable called OPEN_AI_VAR set to your Open AI API key string
 - - Need python 3.11.4 or newer installed